From £45,9507

 It’s also capable of putting most of the information you want just where you want it thanks to the ‘tiled’ arrangement of the central part of the display, although it’s occasionally guilty of over-stylising the graphical execution.

 There’s no physical controller for the main infotainment part of the screen, which we miss somewhat.
-However, the secondary i-Toggle quick-access screen below provides a big boost to usability.
+However, the secondary i-Toggle quick-access screen below provides a big boost to usability, but would work even better as physical buttons, or with permanent temperature shortcuts (at least they're on the main screen with the native sat nav on though).

 The car gets 15W wireless smartphone charging as standard, although at that power level, you’re better off plugging in your device if it’s also maintaining a mirroring connection.
-Our test car didn’t have Peugeot’s premium audio system, by Focal, but its standard system was respectable enough.
+The standard audio system is respectable enough, and while the Focal upgrade is good, it's not great compared to other premium systems out there.

 ENGINES & PERFORMANCE